-- Temperature-controlled areas may be required for the storage of some materials, including some clinical waste and clinical waste for incineration only; - If a temperature-controlled area is required within the central bin room, the temperature should be maintained at or below 5-7°C. This area should have: - Adequate ventilation to prevent build-up of odours; and - Clear signage and labelling on all door and entrances.
+- Temperature-controlled areas may be required for the storage of some materials, including some clinical waste and clinical waste for incineration only; - If a temperature-controlled area is required, the temperature should be maintained at or below 5-7°C. This area should have: - Adequate ventilation to prevent build-up of odours; and - Clear signage and labelling on all door and entrances.